 RULES GOVERNING CHARITY FUND CLUB CHAMPIONSHIPS

 The ACBL Rules and Regulations governing Charity Fund Club Championships state that the first Charity Club Championship game a Canadian club holds must be for the benefit of the CBF Charitable Fund.
-Every second Charity Club Championship game thereafter must be for the benefit CBF Charitable Foundation (i.e. after the initial game, a club may alternate the benefit of the Charity Club Championship games between the CBF Charitable Fund and local charities).
+Every second Charity Club Championship game thereafter must be for the benefit CBF Charitable Fund (i.e. after the initial game, a club may alternate the benefit of the Charity Club Championship games between the CBF Charitable Fund and local charities).

 The fee of $4/table and all proceeds for the CBF Charitable Fund are to be sent to the CBF office.